The Importance of Getting Vehicles Winterized

-Whether you are commuting for work or transporting the kids to and from school and after-school activities, you want to be sure your vehicle is mechanically-sound now that colder temperatures arrived.
+Whether you are commuting to work or transporting the kids to and from school and after-school activities, you want to be sure your vehicle is mechanically sound now that colder temperatures arrived.

 Here are tips to ensure your vehicle is ready to brave the cold:

-1. Windshield Care: You never want to run out of windshield washer fluid during the winter months so periodically check and be sure the washer fluid reservoir is full.
-Also apply a rain repellant, like Aquapel or RainX to windshields; this will make the water bead on the windshield so that ice and snow do not stick and visibility is improved.
+1. Windshield Care: You never want to run out of windshield washer fluid during the winter months, so periodically check the washer fluid reservoir.
+Apply a rain repellant, like Aquapel or RainX to windshields; this will make the water bead on the windshield so that ice and snow do not stick and visibility is improved.
 Make sure your wiper blades are in good condition —they usually last six months before they need to be replaced.

 2. Check the Heating System: Be sure the heater, defroster and rear defroster will keep the windshield and windows clear and the interior of the car warm.

 3. Battery Care: Extreme temperatures are one of the biggest factors in determining the average life span of a battery and how well it functions.
 Conduct regular maintenance to keep corrosion under control.
 Use baking soda and distilled water, not tap water, as it reduces the battery’s potential.
 With an old toothbrush, remove corrosion and build-up from the battery posts and cables.
 Finally, make sure cables are tightly fastened so that they do not move.
 Test the battery every time a vehicle is brought in for service, approximately every 7,500 miles.